ASHdevelopment/standards/API_Guidelines.md

 {
   "movies": {
     "id": 2,
-    "title": "Goodfellers", //title has been update
+    "title": "Goodfellers", //title has been updated
     "year": "1990",
     "radioheadOnSoundtrack": false //property has been added }